COLLEGE OF EDUCATION

 In 1999, Louisiana Tech University was selected by the National Aeronautics and Space Administration as the host institution for Louisiana’s only NASA Educator Resource Center.
 Educator Resource Centers are established by NASA to disseminate and assist educators in utilizing NASA-developed educational resources.

-The National Integrated Cyber Education Research Center (NICERC) offers grant-funded cyber, STEM, and computer science curricula and professional development to K-12 educators at no cost.
+CYBER.ORG offers grant-funded cyber, STEM, and computer science curricula and professional development to K-12 educators at no cost.
 The group aims to empower educators as they prepare the next generation to succeed in the cyber workforce of tomorrow.

 Jacksonville State University